ramseylab/ldnh/README.md

 ![Fig. 4: a collection of four replicate voltammograms that have been log-transformed, detilted, and normalized so that the peaks have the same ordinate](fig4-voltammograms-log-detilted-norm.png)

-The LDNH script saves a PDF plot like this plot (but with a separate subplot for each analyte concentration level in the dataset), as one of its two output plots, with the filename suffix `-voltammograms-log-detilted-norm.pdf`.
+The LDNH script saves a PDF plot like the above plot (but with a separate plot panel for each analyte concentration level in the dataset), as one of its two output plots, with the filename suffix `-voltammograms-log-detilted-norm.pdf`.